-"The initial effects [of synthetic phonics instruction] are large long-term effects at age 11 for those with a high probability of starting their school education as struggling readers.
-The results for our study suggests that there is a economically disadvantaged" London School of Economics persistent effect for those classified as non-native English speakers and
+"The initial effects [of synthetic phonics instruction] are large ...
+Most interestingly, there are long-term effects at age 11 for those with a high probability of starting their school education as struggling readers.
+The results for our study suggests that there is a persistent effect for those classified as non-native English speakers and economically disadvantaged ..."
+London School of Economics (2016:20)